Breakthrough-Energy/PowerSimData/powersimdata/design/investment/README.md

 #### Functions used for generation/storage regional multiplier mapping

-`write_poly_shapefile`: Using a csv with specified geometry, creates the shapefile for ReEDS wind resource regions: rs.shp.
+`write_poly_shapefile`: using a csv with specified geometry, creates the shapefile for ReEDS wind resource regions: rs.shp.
 This shp is used in `plant_to_reeds_reg`.

 `plant_to_reeds_reg`: maps plant locations to ReEDS regions.
 Used in `_calculate_gen_inv_costs`.